AriannaChau/pingpong/README.md

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+This is a project taking an input of numbers from the user and counting up from to number and replacing the numbers divisible by 3, 5, and 15 with ping, pong and ping-pong respectively using arrays and looping in Javascript.

 ## Setup/Installation Requirements